 Picnic Spots in Joshua Tree National Park: Cottonwood, Indian Cove, Live Oak, Split Rock, Cap Rock, Hidden Valley, Quail Springs, and Black Rock.

-Favorite Places to STAY in or near Joshua Tree:
+Favorite Places to STAY in or near Joshua Tree (updated April 2024):

 Joshua Tree House : This one is instafamous, and for good reason.
 Sara and Rich Coombs have designed several homes in Joshua tree – they live in the Hacienda, and rent out the Casita and House.
 As described in the listing, “The Joshua Tree House is a two bed two bath 1949 hacienda located 10 minutes from the west entrance of Joshua Tree National Park in Joshua Tree, CA. This is a place for dreamers to reset, reflect, and create.
 Designed with a”slow” pace in mind, our hope is that you enjoy every aspect of your stay; from making local coffee by drip in the morning, choosing the perfect record to put on as the sun sets, or by relaxing in the hot tub surrounded by over 100 Joshua trees and a starry night sky” .
 These listings are super popular.
 If you want to stay here, it’s best to book many months in advance.

-Homestead Modern : As described in the listing, “Homestead Modern No. 1 is the prototype for the pre-designed homes offered by Homestead Modern throughout the High Desert.
+Homestead Modern : We stayed at one of their properties years ago, but now they host many more listings – all of which look incredible!
+The one we stayed in was: “Homestead Modern No. 1 is the prototype for the pre-designed homes offered by Homestead Modern throughout the High Desert.
 This modern-style compound sits on 2 1/2 acres of mostly open desert with dead-on vistas of spectacular desert buttes and is just blocks from Pappy & Harriet’s in Pioneertown.”
-There is also a casita, and a RV – we visited here with friends and had a great time.
+There is also a casita that can be rented here as well.

 Acido Dorado: This golden house in Joshua Tree, is amongst our favorite places to stay ever.